Abhi-vish/WebView-Application/README.md

 # WebView-Application

 ## Overview
 The WebView-Application is a crucial component of my Leaf Disease Detection project.
 It serves as a user interface that allows you to access and interact with the project's functionalities through a web view.
-In this README, you will find detailed information on how to set up and use this application.

 ## About the Leaf Disease Detection Project
 The Leaf Disease Detection project is aimed at identifying and diagnosing diseases in plant leaves using computer vision and machine learning techniques.
 The WebView-Application provides a convenient way to access the project's capabilities.